 The purpose of this introductory course is to introduce students to the theoretical and practical fields of public administration.
 This course is not intended to be just another liberal arts course with only academic appeal.
 Public administration, as a discipline, has definite career utility and one objective I have is to show students how theoretical knowledge regarding public administration can help students prepare for careers in public or private management.
 The course covers such theoretical and practical subjects as: (1) the evolution of modern bureaucracy; (2) public administration as a practical and academic discipline; (3) organizational theory and behavior; (4) administrative ethics; (5) administrative law; (6) personnel administration; (7) budgeting; (8) communications theory; (9) public unionism; (10) decision-making theory; and other related subjects.

-Some current Internet articles and other articles sent to you via email will be used in this course to supplement the textbook.
+Some current Internet articles and other articles sent to you during the semester will be some current Internet articles and other articles sent to you during the semester will be used in this course to supplement the textbook.
 These articles will provide students with "breaking news" stories on happenings in public administration that will help make PA seem more alive, current, and relevant.
-The implementation of the Affordable health Care Act is an example of one of the major administrative problems facing public administrators today at the federal and state levels.
+Certainly, President Trump provides a lot of news stories as he attempts to "deconstruct" the administrative state.